13 people, including 7 children, dead in Philadelphia house fire

 “I knew some of those kids — I used to see them playing on the corner,” said Dannie McGuire, 34, fighting back tears as she and Martin Burgert, 35, stood in the doorway of a home around the corner.
 They had lived there for a decade, she said, “and some of those kids have lived here as long as us.”

+One of the two people injured was also a child.
+Both were taken to local hospitals.

-According to investigators, eight people were living in a first-floor unit of the duplex and 18 were living in a unit that occupied both the second and third floors.
+According to investigators, eight people were living in a first-floor unit of the duplex, and 18 were living in a unit that occupied both the second and third floors.

-Murphy said the odd configuration of the house made it difficult to navigate, but crews were able to bring it under control in less than an hour.
+Philadelphia Fire Department First Deputy Commissioner Craig Murphy said the odd configuration of the house made it difficult to navigate, but crews were able to bring it under control in less than an hour.

 Officials said eight people were able to evacuate the building.
 The four smoke alarms in the building, which was public housing, did not appear to have been working, fire officials said.